mrjones91/dijital-Meteor/README.md

+##not up to date
 # dijital-Meteor
-List of packages for website projects in Meteor
+List of packages for website projects in Meteor (Version 1.2)

 Sample Projects coming soon